-BC38.
-The Task Force reached a consensus-for-exposure that when determining whether the form and amount of the conversion consideration are preserved in an inducement offer, an entity should determine the amount of cash (or other assets) and number of shares that would be issued based on the fair value of the entity's shares as of the offer acceptance date.
-That is, the Task Force concluded that (a) an entity should assess whether a settlement would be accounted for as an induced conversion using the fair value of the relevant shares as of a specified point in time and (b) the specified point in time is the date the inducement offer is accepted by the convertible debt holder.
+BC49.
+Under the amendments in this Update, when determining whether the form and amount of the conversion consideration are preserved in an inducement offer, an entity should determine the amount of cash (or other assets) and number of shares that would be issued using the fair value of the entity's shares as of the offer acceptance date.
+Accordingly, under the amendments, (a) an entity should assess whether a settlement would be accounted for as an induced conversion using the fair value of the relevant shares as of a specified point in time and (b) the specified point in time is the date the inducement offer is accepted by the convertible debt holder.

-BC39.
-Under this approach, if the settlement is based on a future price or average of future prices, then an entity should use the fair value of the shares as of the date the inducement offer is accepted.

-BC40.
-The Task Force decided that this would not apply to a calculation to the extent that the number of shares or cash issuable is dependent on a past (and therefore, known) share price because there would be little substantive difference between a calculation based on a past share price and an offer based on a fixed-dollar amount.
+BC50.
+Under this approach, if the settlement is based on a future price or average of future prices, an entity should use the fair value of the shares as of the date the inducement offer is accepted.
+This would not apply to a calculation to the extent that the number of shares or cash issuable is dependent on a past (and therefore, known) share price because there would be little substantive difference between a calculation based on a past share price and an offer based on a fixed-dollar amount.

-BC41.
+BC51.
 For a traditional convertible debt instrument, the number of shares issuable may be fixed; therefore, an increase in the price of an entity's shares would not require the issuance of additional equity instruments or the payment of additional consideration.
 For those instruments, it would not be necessary to assess as of a specified point in time whether the form and amount of consideration provided in the conversion privileges are preserved.
 It would generally be clear whether an offer for a fixed number of shares provided at least the number of shares issuable under the conversion privileges included in the terms of the debt instrument, regardless as of which date this assessment was performed.

-BC42.
+BC52.
 By contrast, for a debt instrument with cash conversion features, changes in the price of an entity's shares could affect the amount of cash or the number of shares issuable upon conversion.
 Under the typical conversion privileges for these types of instruments, the value of the consideration issuable upon conversion (in cash or a combination of cash and shares) will be the product of (a) the price of the shares and (b) a fixed number of shares.
-Therefore, a higher share price will result in more consideration being issued upon conversion than if the share price were lower.
-Consequently, the amount of consideration issuable will be directly affected by the date on which the share price is measured and the prevailing share price on that date.
+Therefore, a higher share price will result in more consideration being issued upon conversion than if the share price was lower.
+Consequently, the amount of consideration issuable will be directly affected by the date as of which the share price is measured and the prevailing share price on that date.

-BC43.
-Without additional clarifications, the Task Force was concerned that, prior to settlement, it would be unclear whether the form and amount of consideration would be preserved by an inducement offer when the instrument's conversion privileges, the inducement offer, or both use a future share price to determine the amount of consideration issuable.
-For example, if the issuer shortens the VWAP period from 30 days (in the conversion privileges provided in the terms of the instrument) to 5 days (in the inducement offer), then it is possible that the holder could receive less consideration than under the original terms, depending on the future share price.
+BC53.
+During initial deliberations, the EITF discussed whether it was necessary to specify a date as of which an entity would determine whether the form and amount of consideration would be preserved.
+Without additional clarifications, the EITF was concerned that, before settlement, it would be unclear whether the form and amount of consideration would be preserved by an inducement offer when the instrument's conversion privileges, the inducement offer, or both use a future share price to determine the amount of consideration issuable.
+For example, if the issuer shortens the VWAP period from 30 days (in the conversion privileges provided in the terms of the instrument) to 5 days (in the inducement offer), it is possible that the holder could receive less consideration than under the original terms, depending on the future share price.